 Beaver swimming in the Bagwa Channel.

-Also, Prince Albert National Park is bear country.
-There are no grizzlies, but there are black bears in the area.
-In fact, I stumbled across a large pile of black bear scat on the Grey Owl Trail along Kingsmere Lake.
-Use the bear cache at your campsite to store food and other animal attractants (like garbage and toiletries).
-And bring bear spray with you (and know how to use it).
+Prince Albert National Park is bear country.
+No grizzly bears here, but black bears frequent the area.
+We stumbled across a pile of black bear scat on the Grey Owl Trail nearby.
+Don’t forget to use the bear cache at each campsite to store food and other animal attractants (like garbage, toothpaste, and toiletries).
+Bring bear spray with you and know how to use it.

 • Save